gitaarik/jazzchords/README.md

         pip install -r dev/requirements.txt

-5. Sync the database.
+5. Migrate the database.
 It will ask you to create a superuser, do this, this will be your login for the admin panel later on.

-        ./manage.py syncdb --migrate
+        ./manage.py migrate

 5. Load the developer database.